 - Any part of it can work for small group ministries: from weekly Bible studies to young adult gathering to social groups to leadership teams that want to be ground their relationships, work, decisions, and actions in the Christian faith.

 How does a piece of paper get traction in people’s lives?
 There are lots of ways to use TFH in a congregation.
 Here’s some ways:

-- A simple bulletin insert that brings God’s word home to be used as daily spiritual food
+- A simple one page guide that brings God’s word home to be used as daily spiritual food

 - It serves as a sermon help and a wonderful children’s sermon resource in worship

 - A team-building resource for groups that want to be grounded in God’s living word (staff, council, vestry, session, and other governing boards, task forces, and teams)